xpack/web-jekyll/pages/core/xpbuild/install.md

 ---
-title: How to install xpbuild?
+title: How to install xpbuild
 permalink: /xpbuild/install/

 toc: false